A research study showed that there was a 98% restoration of arm raise ability (abduction) within 2 days after Dr. Oolo-Austin’s MCD Procedure!

 * It should be noted that cases of malignant hyperthermia (MH) which are very serious and known to be fatal, are normally brought on specifically by agents used in general anesthetics.
 General anesthetic drugs that have triggered MH include isoflurane, desflurane, enflurane, sevoflurane, methoxyflurane, cycl-propane halothane, and succinylcholine.
 MH, however, is not associated with drugs used for local or regional anesthesia.

-To determine the potential effectiveness of the OAT mobilization procedure on Frozen Shoulder.
+To determine the potential effectiveness of the MCD Procedure on Frozen Shoulder.

 Each frozen shoulder case presented themselves to the treatment facility having been previously diagnosed with frozen shoulder by a medical physician.